 What is the time commitment?

-Each team member should plan to dedicate approx. 8 hrs per week to the Field Study, including one or two day-long workshops, two team meetings per week, and individual research.
-The Field Study will run from late January through late April.
+Each team member should plan to dedicate approximately 8 hours per week to the Field Study, including one day-long workshop, two team meetings per week, and individual research.
+The Field Study will run from mid January through mid-to-late April.

-The Field Study is an interactive learning experience that does not include compensation or academic credit.
-However, participants will receive in-person, one-on-one coaching and guidance from senior PwC consultants and Partners throughout the course of the semester.
+The Field Study is an interactive learning experience that does not include compensation.
+However, participants will receive coaching and guidance from senior PwC consultants throughout the semester.

 What do past participants have to say about the experience?